Norman B.

 Norman Batley is a radio personality who has hosted and programmed award-winning shows for stations in the United Kingdom, Seattle, Washington, and Tampa, Florida.
 He is also a business entrepreneur who has created, managed, and owned successful restaurant concepts in the Tampa Bay area.
 He produces, writes, edits, and hosts Life Elsewhere, a weekly show about art, media, and culture.
 The show is broadcast on WMNF.
 The show is heard on podcast platforms including Spotify, Mixcloud, NPR One, Apple Podcasts.
-Norman B. produces and hosts Life Elsewhere Music, a weekly show on new music featuring conversations with noted figures in the music industry, heard on various radio and internet stations, including WNRM, NWCZ, Internet Radio Network, and Cornucopia Radio.